-Chapter 7 Bankruptcy
+Chapter 7 bankruptcy

 Most individuals who file for bankruptcy do so under either Chapter 7 or Chapter 13 bankruptcy.
 Chapter 7 bankruptcy typically works well for people who have a low income and little to no assets.
 Also known as liquidation bankruptcy, this process involves a court-appointed trustee liquidating the debtor’s nonexempt assets to pay creditors.
-After all the proceeds have been used, the remaining debt is discharged.
+After all the proceeds have been used, the remaining liability is discharged.

 To be eligible for Chapter 7 bankruptcy, your income needs to be lower than the current state median or you must pass a means test.
-The means test is designed to determine your disposable income, or income that can be used for paying back your debts.
+The means test is designed to determine your disposable income, or income that can be used for paying back your liabilities.
 The more disposable income you have, the more likely you will be unable file for Chapter 7 bankruptcy.

-Chapter 13 Bankruptcy
+Chapter 13 bankruptcy

 You may wish to file for Chapter 13 bankruptcy if: